ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 **Disable DNS over HTTPS**: In 2020, Mozilla and Google both began to roll out [DNS over HTTPS](https://developers.cloudflare.com/1.1.1.1/dns-over-https/) by default in Firefox and Chrome respectively.
 If DoH is enabled, Firefox won't use the DNS resolver configured by the OS - it will use the DoH-supporting resolver configured in Firefox settings.
 To run this experiment, make sure DoH is *not* enabled in your Firefox browser, as follows.

-Use the "X" in the Firefox tab to close it, then in your noVNC terminal, run
+Use the "X" in the Firefox tab to close it, then in the VNC terminal, run

 ```
 firefox -preferences
 ```

-In the "General" section, scroll all the way down until you reach "Network Settings", then click "Settings".
-Scroll down again and make sure the box for "Enable DNS over HTTPS" is _not_ checked.
-Then press "OK".
+Click on "Privacy and Security", then scroll down until you reach "DNS over HTTPS."
+Click on "Manage Exceptions".
+Then enter the domain name `bankofhamilton.com` (or `diamondbanking.com`) in the text field and click "Add".
+The domain name will appear in the "Domain" list.
+Click "Save Changes".

 Close your Firefox tab and open a new session with